asprout/Boxhead/README.md

 ### 12/03
   - [x] Run participants
   - [x] Data analysis
-  - [ ] Final report
+  - [x] Final report

 ## Code Documentation:
 ### Jibo code
-The code for the Jibo app is located at Boxhead/app/src/main/java/com/example/android/boxhead/MainActivity.kt To run it, you will need to install Android Studio and open the Boxhead app (which consists of everything in this repository but the psychopy folder), and then click 'run'.
+The code we developed for the Jibo app is located at Boxhead/app/src/main/java/com/example/android/boxhead/MainActivity.kt To run it, you will need to install Android Studio and open the Boxhead app (which consists of everything in this repository but the psychopy and Report folders), and then click 'run'.
 The app has been designed for a Samsung Galaxy Tab A tablet; it will work on other android devices, but may look different than intended.
 It is commented with explanations as to the purpose of each part, but please email one of the repository owners if you have any questions.

 ### Tasks code